 In point of fact, this archive predates nearly all the archive software out there and we have yet to find archiving software that can be seamlessly incorporated into the current system.

 Also, the current system allows a real person to do a final check on each story submitted.
 This avoids such unpleasant things as spam and porn showing up in the archive.
 This check also gives each story a final review of punctuation and grammar before it is presented to the public.

 Simply put, a copyright means that a document, photo, music, or other creative 'copiable' item is known to belong to you as of the time it was created.
 The easiest way to do this is to document the time and date an item is created, irregardless of when it was published - ie. uploaded into a forum, Library, or outputted on a printer.
 Items in this Library are assumed to be the intellectual property of the stated author and the country of first publication is assumed to be the United States.
 Under International Law, copyright rights are assumed to be valid on any creative work, including derivative ones (such as fanfiction).
 In the U.S. copyrights on commercial works should also be registered with the U.S. Copyright office.
-For more information: The Basics About Copyright Registration.
+For more information: Basic Copyright Principles - Stanford Copyright and Fair Use Center.